DongGeon0908/reduce-api-latency/README.md

 # Reduce Api Latency

 > This repository offers resources for reducing latency through techniques, source code, and tutorials.
+Ideal for
-Ideal for developers and engineers interested in optimizing network, computing, and data processing for real-world applications.
+> developers and engineers interested in optimizing network, computing, and data processing for real-world applications.

 ---

+### Precautions

+> During testing, variations may occur depending on the current computer resources.
+> Additionally, due to several computer replacements, the metrics for images and text may differ.

 ### Project Spec